Xilinx/mlir-aie/tutorials/tutorial-2/tutorial-2c/README.md

     ```
     How many cycles is reported by the performance counter? <img src="../images/answer1.jpg" title="6" height=25>

-This number includes program initalization and cleanup on top of the actual kernel code.
+This number includes program initialization and cleanup on top of the actual kernel code.
 As kernel code is often run in a loop or for multiple iterations, this initialization and cleanup code cost is amortized when the design is running in steady state.
-We can subtract the initialiation and cleanup cycles by building an empty design and counting its reported cycles (as seen [here](../../test/benchmarks/05_Core_Startup/)).
-For Vitis 2022.2, this baseline is 128 cycles, which means the kernel code was absorbed in the initialziation and cleanup code cycles.
+We can subtract the initialization and cleanup cycles by building an empty design and counting its reported cycles (as seen [here](../../test/benchmarks/05_Core_Startup/)).
+For Vitis 2022.2, this baseline is 128 cycles, which means the kernel code was absorbed in the initialization and cleanup code cycles.

 We are now ready to start talking about how communication between AI Engine tiles is modeled in MLIR-AIE in [tutorial-3](../../tutorial-3).